On Bruhat-Tits theory over a higher dimensional base: Introduction

-We remark that an important aspect of Bruhat-Tits group schemes over discrete valuation rings is the structure of a {\em gross cell} which extends the big cell of the generic fibre (cf. \cite[page 51,3.1.3]{bruhattits} and \eqref{multipargrpsch} (5) below).
-This aspect also generalizes to the {\tt n}-Bruhat-Tits group schemes.
+We remark that an important aspect of Bruhat--Tits group schemes over discrete valuation rings is the structure of a {\em big cell} which extends the big cell of the generic fibre (\textit{cf.} \cite[Section~3.1.3]{bruhattits} and Theorem~\ref{multipargrpsch}\eqref{mt5} below).
+This aspect also generalizes to the {\tt n}-Bruhat--Tits group schemes.

+We now state our main theorems in the equicharacteristic case.
+This corresponds to the layout of the paper.